 Andean Geology and Metallogenesis

-The Chilean Andes is a natural laboratory used by several researchers to understand geological processes such as the formation of continental crust and to the origin of magmatic-hydrothermal deposits among others.
+The Chilean Andes is a natural laboratory used by several researchers to understand geological processes including the formation of continental crust and the origin of magmatic-hydrothermal deposits.
 The Andean Cordillera and its wealth of mineral deposits are the results of the convergence of multiple processes, and where magmas, volcanoes, fluids and ores are the products formed in this "subduction factory".
 Understanding the evolution of these processes in the Chilean Andes is one of my research interests ranging from the early evolution of the western margin of Gondwana and the emplacement of serpentinized peridotites, the magmatic evolution of the Jurassic-Cretaceous Coastal Cordillera and the formation of Eocene-Oligocene porphyry Cu systems.

 Applications of Inorganic Mass Spectrometry

 I'm the Director of the LEM-CEGA Mass Spectrometry Lab.
-The analytical facilities include a metal-free clean lab, a Neptune Plus MC-ICP-MS, a Teledyne Photon Machines Analyte G2 laser ablation system and a Thermo iCAP-Qc ICP-MS. This setup is unique in Chile and allows us to carry out different isotopic and elemental analyses of solutions and solid samples not only in support of earth sciences research but also other fields of science such as Ecology and Archeometry.
+This lab comprises a metal-free clean lab, a Neptune Plus MC-ICP-MS, a Teledyne Photon Machines Analyte G2 laser ablation system and a Thermo iCAP-Qc ICP-MS. This setup is unique in Chile and allows us to carry out different isotopic and elemental analyses of solutions and solid samples not only in support of earth sciences research but also other fields of science such as Ecology and Archeometry.

 Re distribution in molybdenite